DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL017.md

 }
 ```

-In the above example we are getting the `private` property [`AggregateException.InnerExceptionCount`](https://referencesource.microsoft.com/#mscorlib/system/AggregateException.cs,466) but using `nameof(this.InnerExceptionCount) to get the name.
+In the above example we are getting the `private` property [`AggregateException.InnerExceptionCount`](https://referencesource.microsoft.com/#mscorlib/system/AggregateException.cs,466) but using `nameof(this.InnerExceptionCount)` to get the name.
+This rule checks that the same member is used.

 ## How to fix violations